What can I do to help the Macrofungi project?

 What if I don’t have a Smartphone?

 Answer: Not a problem, you can use any camera and any computer, laptop, or tablet connected to the INTERNET.
 Once you have your photo, load it onto your computer, then access INaturalist at this website.
-You will have to create an account, then join the Macrofungi of Lane County Oregon project before you start uploading your finds (pictures).
+You will have to create an account before you start uploading your finds (pictures).